HimplHeap Entailment

 Frame Rule for Entailment

-Due to commutativity of star, it suffices to state the left version of the monotonicity property.
+Due to commutativity of star, it suffices to state only the left version of the monotonicity property.

 Parameter himpl_frame_l : H2 H1 H1',